Tilcob/Road-To-Glory/assets/quests/README.md

 # Quest JSON conventions

+Each quest lives in its own JSON file.
+The filename (and matching `QuestAsset` enum name) must equal the `questId`.

 ## Rewards

 Quests can optionally define a `rewards` object.
 Rewards are awarded when the quest is